 EverTrek’s clients come in all shapes, sizes and ages and from all walks of life!
 Taking a popular trek such as Nepal’s Everest Base Camp Trek as an example, we would not be surprised to find an age range from 20 to 70, with a reasonable mix of male and female travellers.
 Around half of our clients in a typical group will be solo travellers, with the others being couples or groups of friends.

-All of our tours or treks include the following services, as detailed on this website for that particular trip: They include internal flights (where appropriate), land transport, accommodation, meals (as specified), guides and support staff.
+All of our tours or treks include the following services, as detailed on this website for that particular trip: They include internal flights (where required), land transport, airport transport, accommodation, meals (as specified), guides, and support staff.

 Domestic Flight Tickets

 When you book with Evertrek, you do not need to worry about the price of internal flights, as all internal/domestic flights are included in your total trip cost.

 The standard of accommodation we use can vary from our comfy hotels in Kathmandu to basic high mountain refuges.
 We always aim to secure comfortable accommodation with local character, although in some areas this may not meet Western standards.
 This is all part of the experience of an adventure holiday and a flexible approach is required.
 Where hotel accommodation is provided, this is based on twin occupancy.
 On climbing trips that require high camps, up to 3 people may on occasion be required to share a lightweight mountain tent.

 Wherever practical, all meals are included in the price of each trip.
 Each of our trips listed on this website will include meal allocation in their trip descriptions.
 Please inquire if there are any questions surrounding meals.